opcodesio/log-viewer/CONTRIBUTING.md

 git commit -m "adds route for about page"
 ```

-### 📌 Step 6
+### 📌 Step 8

-If all tests are passing ✅, you may push your code and submit a Pull Request.
+If all tests are ✅ passing, you may push your code and submit a Pull Request.

 Please write a summary of your contribution, detailing what you are changing/fixing/proposing.